 The demon hunter gains proficiency with simple firearms at 1st level.
 The demon hunter also suffers no penalty for using weapons that require or have an alignment.

-This ability modifies the fighter’s standard weapon proficiencies.
+This ability modifies the warrior’s standard weapon proficiencies.

 Limit Breaks (Su)